cerebralvalley/compute-boilerplate/README.md

 # Cerebral Valley Compute Boilerplate
-Quick and easy endpoints to inference any Huggignface hosted LLM.
+Turn any machine into a suite of inference and tuning endpoints for Huggingface LLMs.
 Simply clone this repo, edit your config, and spin up an API!

 # Steps to Run
 1. Clone this repository on the machine you're spinning up the API on.